 Diagnosis of Hirschsprung Disease

 Diagnosis of Hirschsprung disease should be made as soon as possible.
-The longer the disease goes untreated, the greater the chance of developing Hirschsprung enterocolitis Hirschsprung Enterocolitis (Toxic Megacolon) Hirschsprung disease is a congenital anomaly of innervation of the lower intestine, usually limited to the colon, resulting in partial or total functional obstruction.
-Symptoms are obstipation... read more (toxic megacolon), which may be fulminant and fatal.
+The longer the disease goes untreated, the greater the chance of developing Hirschsprung enterocolitis Hirschsprung Enterocolitis (Toxic Megacolon) Hirschsprung disease is a congenital anomaly consisting of a failure of neuronal colonization (and thus a failure of innervation) of the lower intestine, usually limited to the colon, resulting... read more , a complication that may be fulminant and fatal.
 Most patients can be diagnosed in early infancy.

-Genetic testing is not routine but may be done if evaluation shows manifestations of a genetic syndrome.
+Genetic testing is not routine but may be done if evaluation shows manifestations of a genetic syndrome or in cases of total colonic aganglionosis.

 Pearls & Pitfalls